How does co-ownership work?

 Although the lender will access your credit report during your mortgage application process, you may want to track your current credit score.
 Improving it can be helpful as it impacts your interest rate and your ability to qualify for a mortgage.

-If you have legal questions about protecting yourself when purchasing a home or property with friends, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have legal questions about protecting yourself when purchasing a home or property with friends, reaching out to a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.